-6.3.1.4.1 Further to the provisions of Section 20, 21, 22, 23 and 125 of the Air Navigation Regulations, all FDRs shall be capable of retaining the information recorded during at least the last 25 hours of their operation, except for the Type IIA FDR which shall be capable of retaining the information recorded during at least the last 30 minutes of its operation.
+Further to the provisions of Section 20, 21, 22, 23 and 125 of the Air Navigation Regulations, All FDRs shall retain the information recorded during at least the last 25 hours of their operation, with the exception of those installed on aeroplanes referenced in 6.3.1.1.5 for which the FDR shall retain the information recorded during at least the last 30 minutes of its operation, and, in addition, sufficient information from the preceding take-off for calibration purposes.

-6.3.2 COCKPIT VOICE RECORDERS AND COCKPIT AUDIO RECORDING SYSTEMS 6.3.2.1 OPERATION
+6.3.2 COCKPIT VOICE RECORDERS AND COCKPIT AUDIO RECORDING SYSTEMS

-- 6.3.2.1.1 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass of over 2 250 kg, up to and including 5 700 kg, for which the application for type certification is submitted to a Contracting State on or after 1 January 2016 and required to be operated by more than one pilot shall be equipped with either a CVR or a CARS. - 6.3.2.1.2 It is recommended that all turbine-engined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less for which the individual certificate of airworthiness is first issued on or after 1 January 2016 and required to be operated by more than one pilot should be equipped with either a CVR or a CARS.

-- 6.3.2.1.3 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all aeroplanes of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2003 shall be equipped with a CVR capable of retaining the information recorded during at least the last two hours of its operation. - 6.3.2.1.4 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all aeroplanes of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 1987 shall be equipped with a CVR. - 6.3.2.1.5 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all turbine-engined aeroplanes, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 shall be equipped with a CVR. - 6.3.2.1.6 It is recommended that all turbine-engined aeroplanes, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 5 700 kg up to and including 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 should be equipped with a CVR.
+- 6.3.2.1.1 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass of over 2 250 kg, up to and including 5 700 kg, for which the application for type certification is submitted to a Contracting State on or after 1 January 2016 and required to be operated by more than one pilot shall be equipped with either a CVR or a CARS. - 6.3.2.1.2 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, it is recommended that all turbine-engined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less for which the individual certificate of airworthiness is first issued on or after 1 January 2016 and required to be operated by more than one pilot should be equipped with either a CVR or a CARS. - 6.3.2.1.3 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all aeroplanes of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 1987 shall be equipped with a CVR. - Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, all turbineengined aeroplanes, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 shall be equipped with a CVR. - 6.3.2.1.5 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, it is recommended that all turbine-engined aeroplanes, for which the individual certificate of airworthiness was first issued before 1 January 1987, with a maximum certificated take-off mass of over 5 700 kg up to and including 27 000 kg that are of types of which the prototype was certificated by the appropriate national authority after 30 September 1969 should be equipped with a CVR.

-6.3.2.2 DISCONTINUATION
+6.3.2.2 RECORDING TECHNOLOGY

-- 6.3.2.2.1 Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, the use of magnetic tape and wire CVRs shall be discontinued by 1 January 2016. - 6.3.2.2.2 It is recommended that the use of magnetic tape and wire CVRs should be discontinued.
+Further to the provisions of Section 20, 21, 22 and 23 of the Air Navigation Regulations, CVRs and CARS shall not use magnetic tape or wire.